peymanmajidi/JsonSimpleAPI/README.md

 # JsonSimpleAPI

-This Repo make simple any Json req/res flow. simply make a new 'Request'.
-When make a request specify Json Class will back via request and send any data type.
+This repo makes simple any API JSON request and response. simply make a new `Request()`m then specify class will back via request and send any type of data. this library serializes any classes or data types to JSON then deserialize any clases or data types for you back.
+You don't have to worry about the implementation.

 Nuget Package